Esri/military-features-data/military-symbology-styles/utils-and-source-data/style-creation-utilities/style-file-utilities/README.md

     *  **IMPORTANT: there should be no spaces in any of these names/paths/parameters in this .bat**
 *  Update the .csv's containing the specifications for the images to import in the CsvSourceData folder
     *  The location of these files is at: `{Csv_2_ArcGISStyle_Home}`\CsvSourceData
-    *  You will need to update the files in this folder with the latest versions of the specification files from the [joint-military-symbology-xml repo here](https://github.com/Esri/joint-military-symbology-xml/tree/master/samples/imagefile_name_category_tags)
+    *  You will need to update the files in this folder with the latest versions of the specification files from  [Military-All-Icons.csv](../../style-source-files/mil2525d/imagefile_name_category_tags)
         *  Obtain the files from the link above and overwrite them in the folder:  `{Csv_2_ArcGISStyle_Home}`\CsvSourceData
     * IMPORTANT: Next, you will need to edit these files to change (i.e. find&replace) the string `{Symbols_Root}` in each specification file/.csv to your local location/full path noted in `{Emf_Images_Home}`
         * Open each file in a text editor (Notepad or Notepad+), find/replace: `{Symbols_Root}` with the full path of `{Emf_Images_Home}`, and save each file.